-- There are 240-litre and 660-litre designated bags which will be sold for use by premises with refuse chutes so that frontline cleansing workers would not have to unnecessarily put NCW collected at the bottom of the refuse chutes into designated bags for further disposal. - If customers' premises have refuse chutes, PWCs should inquire with PMCs or cleansing contractors regarding whether the refuse chutes are locked on a daily basis as recommended by EPD for cleansing workers only.
-If the refuse chutes at the customers' premises are locked during normal days, individual households/tenants can only dispose of their waste in the large waste collection bins outside the refuse chutes.
-Cleansing workers can inspect and sort out any NCW from individual households/tenants when collecting waste on individual floors. - If the refuse chutes are locked on a daily basis, when collecting waste, the cleansing workers may place large waste collection bins without lining with 240-litre/660-litre designated bags at the bottom of the refuse chutes in advance to collect waste properly wrapped in designated bags by households/tenants from communal waste reception areas on each floor of the premises, after which they may replace the large waste collection bins lining with 240-litre/660-litre designated bags for the collection of NCW left on each floor.
-The cleansing workers are required to tightly tie the 240-litre/660-litre designated bags before handing them over to the FEHD, its contractors or PWCs that collect waste using RCVs with rear compactors to comply with the relevant legislation.
+- There are 240-litre and 660-litre designated bags which will be sold for use by premises with refuse chutes so that frontline cleansing workers would not have to unnecessarily put NCW collected at the bottom of the refuse chutes into designated bags for further disposal. - If clients' premises have refuse chutes, PWCs should inquire with PMCs or cleansing contractors regarding whether the refuse chutes are locked on a daily basis as recommended by EPD for cleansing workers only.
+If the refuse chutes at the clients' premises are locked during normal days, individual households/ tenants can only dispose of their waste in the large waste collection bins outside the refuse chutes.
+Cleansing workers can inspect and sort out any NCW from individual households/tenants when collecting waste on individual floors.